EmmaDokyi/EmmaDokyi/README.md

 #### Data Analyst| Production Efficiency and Sustainability Analyst
 ### Hi 👋, Emmanuel here!

-Emmanuel Dokyi is a Data Analyst with a background in Agricultural Economics, passionate about transforming Africa's food industry, and driving meaningful change through building efficient production systems for small and medium scale businesses.
-He combines analytical thinking, empathy, and adaptability to create sustainable, data-driven solutions.
-Emmanuel belives in continuos learning and currently expanding his expertise through ALX’s Data Analytics program.
+Emmanuel Dokyi is a Data Analyst with a background in Agricultural Economics, passionate about transforming Africa’s food industry.
+He is committed to driving meaningful change by building efficient production systems for small and medium-scale businesses.
+Emmanuel combines analytical thinking, empathy, and adaptability to develop sustainable, data-driven solutions.
+A strong believer in continuous learning, he is currently advancing his expertise through the ALX Data Analytics program

 Skills: